- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 You might be guessing why pregnant women are looking to use CBD.

-Well, despite a few potential side effects, which are manageable and can be countered, CBD has a long list of health benefits.
+Despite a few potential side effects, which are manageable and can be countered, CBD has a long list of health benefits.

 Being motivated by the number of advantages CBD can provide, pregnant women want to use CBD to relieve nausea, ease discomfort, symptoms of anxiety, sleeplessness, mood swings, and fatigue caused by their ongoing hormonal changes.